Walter Rauff: Spying activities in the Middle East

+Sailing to Ecuador and out of Europe

+In December 1949, Rauff made it out of Europe and sailed for Ecuador.
+This was a place Rauff would live until 1958, residing in Quito and working for numerous German businesses in a professional setting.

-Before sailing for Ecuador in December 1949, Rauff is said to have worked for a while for Israeli intelligence before Mossad was formed.
-The 2007 book, On the Trail of Nazi War Criminals Who Weren’t Punished by Mossad operative Yossi Chen (Chinitz), indicates that Rauff provided intelligence from Syria and was handled by Shalhevet Freier, of the Foreign Ministry.
+It is noted Rauff is said to have worked for a while for Israeli intelligence before Mossad was formed.
+The 2007 book On the Trail of Nazi War Criminals Who Weren’t Punished by Mossad operative Yossi Chen (Chinitz), indicates that Rauff provided intelligence from Syria and was handled by Shalhevet Freier, of the Foreign Ministry.
 Rauff was paid for this work.

 A CIA report, dated 24 March 1950, states that Israeli agent Edmond (Ted) Cross of the Israeli Service was working to employ former Nazis for observation and penetration in the Arab countries.
+In 1950 Rauff was safe in South America living in Quito.
 One of the plans included sending Rauff to Egypt.
 One report indicated that Rauff did not reach Egypt, but a 1953 memo stated that an operative, most likely Rauff, was in the country at that time.
 An earlier CIA report, from February 1950, stated that Cross helped Rauff obtain the necessary papers for settling in South America (entering by Argentina) and added: "It is not improbable that Subject's presence in Syria was in connection with a mission for the Israel[i] service".
-Rauff was working in Syria, as an advisor to President Hosni Zaim, but left the country after Zaim was deposed.
+Rauff was working in Syria, as an advisor to President Za'im, but left the country after Zai'm was deposed.

-Final refuge in Chile
+Advisor to the regime in Chile

-After settling in Chile in 1958, Rauff worked as the manager of a king crab cannery in Punta Arenas, one of the southernmost towns in the world.
-He was also a merchant in Quito, Ecuador.
+Rauff was an advisor to Chile starting in 1958.
+Prior from December of 1949 until some time in 1958 Rauff was in Quito Ecuador.

+It was not simple in getting to Ecuador, Rauff first had to escape from a prisoner of war camp managed by the allies in Italy.

+After Italy, Rauff went to Syria and was working for the intelligence service.
+After a year, setting sail for South America.